-- 1. To analyze the effect of lateral forces due to earthquake on structures. - 2.
-To analyze and design of shear walls for earthquake forces as per Indian standards. - 3.
-To design the components of building considering ductile behavior of materials. - 4.
-To apply technical design principles and techniques such as p-delta effect, soil-structure interaction etc for the design of multi-storied building.
+- 1. To analyze the effect of lateral forces due to earthquake on structures. - To analyze and design of shear walls for earthquake forces as per Indian standards.
+2. - To design the components of building considering ductile behavior of materials.
+3. - To apply technical design principles and techniques such as p-delta effect, soil-structure interaction etc 4.
+0 r the design of multi-storied building.

-Performance of buildings, behaviors of various type of buildings in past, Earthquakes, modes of failures, influence of unsymmetrical & infill walls in buildings.
+Performance of buildings, behaviors of various type of buildings in past, Earthquakes, modes of failures, influence of unsymmetrical& infill walls.
+Study of IS 1893-2002.